 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.

 SLOW COOKER: For a slow cooker beef soup cook on low in the slow cooker for 6-8 hours.
-Add the frozen green beans, peas 30 minutes before serving.
+Add the frozen green beans and frozen peas 30 minutes before serving.
 Add more broth if needed.

 - Serving Size: 1/6th recipe